 He walked to the back of the Angel Oak tree where he could be alone.
 All he could think of was becoming a Light Warrior.
 Nothing else mattered, not even the Angel Ark.
 Micah felt ashamed for thinking that way yet he could not deny the yearning in his heart.

 He looked at his wooden sword and ran his hand over the scratched and dented blade.
 He recalled the stories Lord Michael told them under the Angel Oak tree – faraway battles fought most bravely by the Legions of Light.
 Lord Michael was not only the mightiest Light Warrior in Heaven but also the greatest storyteller!

 Micah memorized each story in detail and spent hours every day re-enacting the battles with his wooden sword.
 But tonight he could no longer hide his discontent.
 “It was okay when I was younger.”
 He looked at the sword in his hand.
-“But I’m three years older now and it seems so childish.
+“But I’m twelve years old now and it seems so childish.
 No true Light Warrior carries a wooden sword much less practices with one.”